The Basics Of Feeding Your Plant Growing Nutrients or Liquid Fertilizer

-There are two main types of plant nutrients: Vegetation or ‘Grow’ and Flowering or ‘Bloom’ nutrients.
-These nutrients will have a different ratio of the NPK nutrients (primary nutrients).
+There are two main types of plant growing nutrients: Vegetation or ‘Grow’ and Flowering or ‘Bloom’ nutrients.
+These indoor plant fertilizers will have a different ratio of the NPK nutrients (primary nutes).
 This is because your plants need different ratios of these primary nutrients depending on whether you are in veg or flower.
 The three primary macronutrients are nitrogen, phosphorus, and potassium.

 If you purchase a nutrient package, you'll get just about everything you need to take your plants from seed to harvest.
 But, you should continue reading to learn about other types of plant nutrients you may need in your garden.